Skip to content

 • unauthenticated — missing / invalid token (401)

-• forbidden — token lacks API access or account unconfirmed (403)
+• forbidden — token lacks API access, is out of scope, or account unconfirmed (403)

 • not_found — record absent or owned by another user (404)